 Easter Basket Ideas with Less Sugar

-In the United States, a holiday equates big sales for candy companies.
-And while I’m not normally one to say that sugary snacks are bad all the time, I realize that it is important to provide options for celebrating the holidays.
-That’s why for my kids we’ve always tried to provide alternate options to all the candies synonymous to Easter.
+In the United States, holidays equate to big sales for candy companies.
+And, while I’m not normally one to say that sugary snacks are bad all the time, I realize that it is important to provide healthier options for celebrating the holidays.
+That’s why, for my kids, we’ve always tried to provide alternative options to all those sugary Easter candies.

 Everyone loves to fill plastic Easter Eggs and hide them around the house or yard.
 Okay, so everyone doesn’t really love to do that, but everyone loves watching the kids run around in a fury looking for the eggs, and walking past that one egg repeatedly.

 But you don’t have to fill plastic eggs with chocolate snacks.
 Think outside the plastic packaging and into the box.

 For my son’s first Easter, we of course put jellybeans in the eggs, but we also added handfuls of boxed cereals.
 Although boxed cereals still contain sugar, the amount of sugar per serving is significantly less.
 Consider adding round cereals such as Cheerios or Fruit Loops, or any other sweetened cereal that you know your child already likes.
 Chex Cereal also fits well too, and there are a lot of fun flavors!

 Don’t forget salty options either.
 Everyone loves Goldfish crackers, and you can actually fit a lot of those little fishies in a plastic egg!

 Other non-candy options include small tidbits such as dried fruits, nuts, granola, trail mix or popcorn.

 Don’t stop at just adding edible things to plastic eggs.
 While you can add small toys to regular-sized plastic eggs, consider purchasing the larger sized eggs for larger (yet still small) toys.
 Here is a list of things you can put inside larger plastic eggs.